 Honey will show better in oval, flat sided to square clear glass containers.
-4-H'ers must use standard honey jars.
-Widemouth mason jars or wide-mouth honey jars may be used.
+4-H'ers must use standard honey jars purchased from a bee supply vendor.
+Wide-mouth honey jars may be used.
 The jars and lids must be clean.
 Fill jars to the "fill line".
 The "fill line" is the continuous ring that circles the jar and not necessarily the threads that help hold the lid.
-Note: Two jars must be submitted for the following classes:
+Note: that jars must be glass, with the exception being the cut comb honey.

-- 692 Two one-pound Queenline or Classic jars of white extracted honey - 693 Two one-pound Queenline or Classic of light amber extracted honey - 694 Two one-pound Queenline or Classic of amber extracted honey - 695 Two one-pound Queenline or Classic of dark amber extracted honey - 696 Two wide mouth pints or Classic jars of chunk honey, any color - 697 Any frame of capped honey suitable for comb honey (Light) - 698 Any frame of capped honey suitable for comb honey (Amber) - 699 Any frame of capped honey suitable for extraction (Light) - 700 Any frame of capped honey suitable for extraction (Amber) - 701 Best display of one-frame observation hive of honeybees consisting of worker bees, a properly marked queen, and brood.
+- 692 Two one-pound Queenline or Classic jars of white extracted honey - 693 Two one-pound Queenline or Classic of light amber extracted honey - 694 Two one-pound Queenline or Classic of amber extracted - 695 Two one-pound Queenline or Classic of dark amber extracted honey

+- 696 Two wide mouth pints or Classic jars of chunk honey, any color - 697 Any frame of capped honey suitable for comb honey (Light) - 698 Any frame of capped honey suitable for comb honey (Amber) - 699 Any frame of capped honey suitable for extraction (Light) - 700 Any frame of capped honey suitable for extraction (Amber) - 701 Best display of one-frame observation hive of honeybees consisting of worker bees, a properly marked queen, and brood.